cp2k/cp2k/benchmarks/QS_mp2_rpa/64-H2O/README.md

 ## Description

-This benchmark is a single-point energy calculation using 2nd order Møller-Plesset perturbation theory (MP2) with the Resolution-of-the-Identity approximation to calculate the exchange-correlation energy.
+This benchmark is a single-point energy calculation using 2nd order Moeller-Plesset perturbation theory (MP2) with the Resolution-of-the-Identity approximation to calculate the exchange-correlation energy.

 ## Description of Input Files

 - [`H2O-64-PBE-TZ.inp`](H2O-64-PBE-TZ.inp): needed to generate an initial wfn for the SCF runs
-- [`H2O-64-RI-MP2-TZ.inp`](H2O-64-RI-MP2-TZ.inp): actual RI-MP2 benchmark: the system consists of 64 water molecules in a 12.4 Å³ cell.
+- [`H2O-64-RI-MP2-TZ.inp`](H2O-64-RI-MP2-TZ.inp): actual RI-MP2 benchmark: the system consists of 64 water molecules in a 12.4 cubic angstrom cell.
 This is exactly the same system as used in the [Quickstep H2O-64](../../QS/H2O-64.inp) benchmark but using a much more accurate model, which is around 100 times more computationally demanding than standard DFT calculations.
 - [`H2O-64-RI-dRPA-TZ.inp`](H2O-64-RI-dRPA-TZ.inp): actual RI-dRPA benchmark

 ## Additional files